ImageMagick/Usage-Markdown/layers/index.md

 The above program seems complex, but is actually quite straightforward.

-The first image is used to start a accumulating stack of images (image index \#0).
+The first image is used to start an accumulating stack of images (image index \#0).

 Note we could have actually started with a single transparent pixel ("`-size 1x1 xc:none`"), if you don't want to use that first image to initialize the stack.